grkmsari/git-cheat-sheet/README.md

 # git-cheat-sheet
 A personal Git cheat sheet

-This will gives a hand for a project.
+This will give a hand for a project.